Skip Navigation

 Testing

-For our testers, the kits shipped two days after ordering and arrived after four days in transit for a total of six days between ordering our Nebula Genomics kits and finding them at our doors.
+For our testers, the Nebula Genomics tests shipped two days after ordering and arrived after four days in transit for a total of six days between ordering and delivery.
 Once they arrived, it was time to test.

-Nebula Genomics uses a very typical cheek swab test, so the kit included:
+Nebula Genomics uses a pretty standard cheek swab test, so the kit includes:

 • Instruction sheet, kit ID number facing up